ibm-cloud-docs/solution-tutorials/gather-visualize-analyze-iot-data_BACKUP.md

 2. Select your device from the list, then click **Next**.
 3. Click **Connect new data set**.
 4. In the Create Value Card page, select or enter the following values and click **Next**.
-   - Event: sensorData
+   - Event: update
-   - Property: ob
+   - Property: temp
-   - Name: OrientationBeta
+   - Name: Temperature
    - Type: Float
+   - Unit: °C
+   - Precision: 2
-   - Min: -180
+   - Min: 0
-   - Max: 180
+   - Max: 50
 5. In the Card Preview page, select **L** for the line chart size, and click **Next**.
 6. In the Card Information page, change the name of the card to **Temperature** and click **Submit**.
 The temperature card appears on the dashboard and includes a line chart of the live temperature data.
 7. In your Node-RED device simulator click on the **Send Data** button several times with 2 second intervals between each click.